Future-Power-Networks/Simplus-Grid-Tool/Documentations/OtherDeveloperFiles/CodingStyle.md

     1) microsoft, like PlotFigure
     2) gnu-linux, like plot_figure
     3) free style, like ss2tf
 Matlab uses free style for its common functions, and uses microsoft mainly in others.
 We also use microsoft for this toolbox, and use free style when needed.

 This rule is valid for names of folders, functions, variables.

+Please do not overload the functions given by Matlab or written by others.
+Please use existing functions or doing modifications, rather than creating a new but similar function with a same name.

 ## Folder